 Key issues on the ASEAN agenda include disputes in the South China Sea and the potential for partnerships with BRICS nations.
 Analysts anticipate that the political climate may shift further with the return of Donald Trump to the presidency in the US, which could lead to targeted policies against China starting in January 2025 [b09f61f5].

-Moreover, the ASEAN digital economy is projected to grow from US$300 billion to US$1 trillion by 2030, presenting opportunities for Malaysia to leverage digital innovation to foster regional collaboration.
+The ASEAN digital economy is projected to grow from US$300 billion to US$1 trillion by 2030, presenting opportunities for Malaysia to leverage digital innovation to foster regional collaboration.
+The Digital Economy Framework for ASEAN (DEFA) aims to enhance digital transactions and cybersecurity, which could further integrate the region economically [eeb2a423].
 By prioritizing these areas, Malaysia could strengthen ASEAN's unity and credibility, positioning the organization as a proactive player in addressing contemporary challenges [b09f61f5].

 Ultimately, Malaysia's ability to balance the competing influences of the US and China, manage internal divisions, and respond to regional crises will be crucial for its leadership role in ASEAN.
 As the nation contemplates its future, the interplay between economic opportunities, environmental responsibilities, and regional cooperation will shape its trajectory in the global arena [5a1d6845].